grafana/k6-docs/docs/sources/v0.48.x/javascript-api/k6-experimental/browser/browsercontext/pages.md

 ---
 title: 'pages()'
-excerpt: 'Returns a list of pages inside this BrowserContext.'
+description: 'Returns a list of pages inside this BrowserContext.'
 ---

 # pages()